-New Open-Jet Hurricane Simulator at LSU: The open-jet hurricane simulator was recently built and calibrated to create wind profiles that mimic wind characteristics over open/suburban terrain.
-Different wind profiles can be generated with flow management mechanisms.
+Open-Jet Hurricane Testing Facility: The open-jet hurricane simulator was recently built and calibrated to create wind profiles that mimic wind characteristics over open/suburban terrain.
 The large-scale test section is 4m x 4m, capable of creating actual hurricane winds at high speeds.
-In terms of instruments, the facility has two cobra probes for wind velocity measurements, two load cells, five accelerometers, four magneto-rheological dampers, a shake table, a laser sensor for displacement measurements, a shake table, and a 256-channels pressure measuring system to be used with the open-jet simulator independently from the instruments available at the wind tunnel.
+In terms of instruments, the facility has two cobra probes for wind velocity measurements, two load cells, five accelerometers, four magneto-rheological dampers, a shake table, a laser sensor for displacement measurements, and a 256-channels pressure measuring system to be used with the open-jet simulator independently from the instruments available at the wind tunnel.

-Large-scale open-jet hurricane testing facility, Shake table, MR dampers, and active mass damper for research on smart structures
+Large-scale open-jet hurricane testing facility, Shake table, MR dampers, and active mass damper for research on intelligent structures

 LSU Wind Tunnel Laboratory: This laboratory includes two test sections: one can be used for aerodynamic studies while the other is modular for boundary-layer studies.
-The test sections are 2′ x 2′ x 8′ and 2′ x 3′ x 10′ (aerodynamic) and 3.5′ x 4.25′ x 25′ (boundary-layer), respectively. laboratory is equipped with a Laser-Doppler Velocimetry (LDV)) system for point-wise measurements of up to two velocity components, cobra probes for three components of velocity measurements, and a High Resolution Digital Photography (HRDP) system for visualization studies, pressure scanning system capable of sampling up to 128 pressure taps, six component (three forces, three moments) sting balance for aerodynamic force measurements, and computer-driven data acquisition and traversing systems.
-A new fan with 50 horsepower has recently been purchased and the data acquisition capacity will be expanded.
+The test sections are 2′ x 2′ x 8′ and 2′ x 3′ x 10′ (aerodynamic) and 3.5′ x 4.25′ x 25′ (boundary-layer), respectively.
+The laboratory has a Laser-Doppler Velocimetry (LDV)) system for point-wise measurements of up to two velocity components, cobra probes for three components of velocity measurements, and a High-Resolution Digital Photography (HRDP) system for visualization studies, pressure scanning system capable of sampling up to 128 pressure taps, six components (three forces, three moments) sting balance for aerodynamic force measurements, and computer-driven data acquisition and traversing systems.

 LSU wind engineering testing facilities: boundary-layer wind tunnel and a small open-jet hurricane simulator

-Computational Facilities: High-end PCs are used in most of the numerical simulations.
-LSU has powerful computing facilities that are equipped with desktop computers devoted for student use.
-Engineering Software licenses include MATLAB, AutoCAD, ANSYS, ABAQUS, Visual BASIC, Visual C++, MS Office and different operating environments.
-The high performance computing (HPC) resources at LSU permit premium computing and support users with the best possible infrastructure to carry out their research.
+High-end PCs are used in most numerical simulations.
+LSU has powerful computing facilities equipped with desktop computers devoted to student use.
+Engineering Software licenses include MATLAB, AutoCAD, ANSYS, ABAQUS, Visual BASIC, Visual C++, MS Office, and different operating environments.
+The high-performance computing (HPC) resources at LSU permit premium computing and support users with the best possible infrastructure to carry out their research.
 HPC@LSU provides system administration and consulting support for the Louisiana Optical Network Initiative (LONI) supercomputers.
-LSU's new supercomputer, SuperMike is superfast and super cheap.
-At the time of installation in August of 2002, SuperMike was ranked second fastest in the academic world and 11th fastest in the world.
-Model simulations that once took 30 days are now being completed in 24 hours.
+SuperMike was ranked second fastest in the academic world and 11th fastest in the world.

-3D Printer: The Department of Civil and Environmental Engineering at LSU has a 3D Printer that can be used to create any shapes with different materials.
-The 3D printer can be used basically for building aerodynamic features and architectural details at different scales for testing.
+3D Printer: The Department of Civil and Environmental Engineering at LSU has a 3D Printer that can create any shape with different materials.
+The 3D printer is crucial for building aerodynamic features and architectural details.

-Portable, Hurricane-Hardened Meteorological Towers: LSU operates two mobile hurricane towers – Storm 1 and Storm 2 – which are designed to be deployed in hurricane zones to collect meteorological data during landfalls.
+Portable, Hurricane-Hardened Meteorological Towers: LSU operates two mobile hurricane towers – Storm 1 and Storm 2 – designed to be deployed in hurricane zones to collect meteorological data during landfalls.
 Storm 1 is a 10-meter tower that consists of a structural steel lattice and a hinge in the middle to facilitate tower transportation in a folded position.
-Outrigger legs provide lateral support to the tower in the extended configuration.
-The tower is outfitted with RM Young wind sensors at heights of 2.5 meters, 4 meters, 5 meters, 7.5 meters, and 10 meters.
-In addition to the RM Young sensors, a U-V-W system and vertical anemometer are located at the 10 m height.
-Pressure, temperature, and relative humidity gages are also located at elevations of 2.5 and 10 meters.
-A precipitation gage is located at 2.5 meters.
-Six deep cycle marine batteries power Storm 1.
-These batteries provide the voltage necessary to maintain the data collection from all sensors as well as the DAQ, which operates a National Instruments Compact Field Point system.
-The system sampled data from the sensors at 20 Hz onto a removable flash card.
-Storm 2 is similar to Storm 1; however, it is a larger tower standing at a 25-meter height.
+The outrigger legs provide lateral support to the tower in the extended configuration.
+The tower supports RM Young wind sensors at heights 2.5, 4, 5, 7.5, and 10 meters.
+In addition to the RM Young sensors, a three-component velocity sensor and a vertical anemometer are at the 10 m height.
+Pressure, temperature, and relative humidity gauges are also at elevations of 2.5 and 10 meters.
+A precipitation gauge is at 2.5 meters.
+Storm 1 relies on six deep-cycle marine batteries to power sensors and data collection.
+These batteries provide the voltage necessary to maintain data collection from all sensors.
+The system sampled data from the sensors at 20 Hz onto a removable flashcard.
+Storm 2 is similar to Storm 1; however, it is 25-meter height.

 Flow Dynamics and Control Laboratory at LSU: The lab features active, multimode acoustic/vibration forcing and measurement capabilities for open- or closed-loop flow control.
-It is also equipped with a Stereoscopic Digital Particle Image Velocimetry (SDPIV) system capable of measuring all velocity components on a flow plane, a High Speed Digital Video (HSDV) system for time-resolved visualizations, a two-channel Constant Temperature Anemometry (CTA) system capable of point-wise, time-resolved measurement of up to two components of velocity, an automated calibration facility, high quality microphones & vibrometers and automated data acquisition and traversing systems.
+It is also equipped with a Stereoscopic Digital Particle Image Velocimetry (SDPIV) system (capable of measuring all velocity components on a flow plane), a High-Speed Digital Video (HSDV) system for time-resolved visualizations, a two-channel Constant Temperature Anemometry (CTA) system capable of point-wise, time-resolved measurement of up to two components of velocity, an automated calibration facility, high-quality microphones and vibrometers and automated data acquisition and traversing systems.